gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ## Predicting everything

 Ok, now let's get ambitious.
 Let's get _extreme_.
-What could we do if we had a survey where survey taker effort doesn't scale with the number of questions?
+What could we do if survey taker effort didn't scale with the number of questions?

 The paradox of the adaptive survey is that while each participant spends less time taking the survey, you are able to include more total questions in the survey, including questions that do not apply to a large portion of the population, but are highly informative for some individuals.

-With enough questions and participants you could create a survey that figures out the right questions to predict a huge range of target variables.
-It's like a GWAS (<a href="https://en.wikipedia.org/wiki/Genome-wide_association_study" target="_blank">Genome-Wide Association Study</a>) for psychology, something that must already exist in some form<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>.
+With enough questions and participants you could create a survey that selects the right questions to predict a huge range of target variables.
+It's like a <a href="https://en.wikipedia.org/wiki/Genome-wide_association_study" target="_blank">genome-wide association study</a> for psychology (something that must already exist in some form that I'm not aware of<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>).

 The vast majority of our questions don't even have to be good, but now and then we may uncover an unlikely gem of a question that is surprisingly predictive of some outcome.
 Maybe that outcome is something fun like "Which <a href="https://en.wikipedia.org/wiki/Friends" target="_blank">Friends</a> character are you?"
 Or maybe it's something more scientific, "What is your <a href="https://en.wikipedia.org/wiki/Big_Five_personality_traits" target="_blank">OCEAN</a> personality type?"
 I personally really like the <a href="https://www.nytimes.com/interactive/2014/upshot/dialect-quiz-map.html" target="_blank">New York Times Dialect Quiz</a> that predicts where in the US you are from based on how you speak.

+You could use this as part of the matching algorithm for a serious dating app.
+Or help high school and college students think about potential careers based on their interests and personality traits.

-Of course, there is a huge amount of <a href="https://en.wikipedia.org/wiki/Data_dredging" target="_blank">p-hacking</a> going on here, so any interesting correlations we find would need to be validated with a separate study, but the adaptive survey could be a powerful tool for hypothesis generation.
+Of course, there is a huge amount of <a href="https://en.wikipedia.org/wiki/Data_dredging" target="_blank">p-hacking</a> going on here, so any interesting correlations we find would need to be validated with a separate study, but the adaptive survey could be a really powerful tool for hypothesis generation.

 ## Wrapping up

+I built this survey engine because often a random question pops into my head that feels like it would split the population in an interesting way.
+I don't have a target variable in mind to predict; I just have a feeling that the responses might be correlated to something interesting.
+Of course, the vast majority of these questions will correlate with nothing very special at all.
+And yet, there's hope that one needle in the haystack will lead to a grand discovery.

 The full source code for this project is available on <a href="https://github.com/gregorybchris/surv" target="_blank">GitHub</a>.